solo-io/supergloo/docs/content/guides/_index.md

 weight: 40
 ---

 There are several guides available.
+To follow the guides included in this section, you will need at least two Kubernetes clusters with Service Mesh Hub installed on one.
+You can easily set up two such clusters [using Kind](#using-kind) as detailed below.
+Some of the guides also make use of the Bookinfo sample application.
+You can install the application by following the steps in the [Bookinfo deployment section](#bookinfo-deployment).

-The complete list can be seen below.
-A reasonable introduction to Service Mesh Hub can be obtained by following the guides in the order that they appear here, starting from the top and going down.
+To become familiar with Service Mesh Hub, we recommend following the guides in the order that they appear here, starting from the top and going down.

 * [Installing Multi-cluster Istio]({{% versioned_link_path fromRoot="/guides/installing_istio" %}})
 * [Intro to Discovery]({{% versioned_link_path fromRoot="/guides/discovery_intro" %}})